theDrake/spacemerc/README.md

 spacemerc
 =========

-A 3D first-person shooter for the Pebble smartwatch.
+A 3D first-person shooter for the Pebble smartwatch, written in C by David C.
+Drake (www.davidcdrake.com).